 Burbank’s 30-plus-year community Holiday in the Park festival along Magnolia Boulevard — tree lighting, holiday music, carnival games, bounce houses, food trucks, and the Magnolia Park business community’s street takeover.

-Holiday in the Park is Burbank‘s longest-running community holiday tradition — a 30-plus-year, nonprofit, volunteer-run festival that turns Magnolia Boulevard between North Hollywood Way and Buena Vista Street into a street fair from 5:00 PM to 9:00 PM each late November.
+Holiday in the Park is Burbank‘s longest-running community holiday tradition — a 30-plus-year, nonprofit, volunteer-run festival that turns Magnolia Boulevard between North Hollywood Way and Buena Vista Street into an evening street fair each late November.
 The Magnolia Park business community runs it; the city’s families fill it.

 The street fair features glittering holiday lights, festive tunes and live performances, carnival games, bounce houses, arts & crafts booths, a wide variety of food trucks, and unique vendor offerings.
 The lights along Magnolia Boulevard come on as the event’s anchor; the corridor stays lit through the season.
 Mid-event activities run for the families who arrive earlier; later in the evening transitions to the live music and the lit-corridor walk.